minecraft-beta/minecraft-beta.github.io/README.md

 ## Features
 - **Realistic Interface:** Mimics the login page of a popular website to demonstrate how phishing attacks work.
 - **Credential Capture:** Captures and logs credentials entered by unsuspecting users.
-- **Undetectable:** It contains robots.txt which blocks crawlers and the login page code is obfuscated and debugger pauser running in loop that makes it undetectable.
+- **Undetectable:** It contains robots.txt which blocks crawlers and the login page's code is obfuscated and debugger pauser runs in loop that makes it undetectable.
 - **Redirection:** It redirects the root URL to https://www.minecraft.net/en-US/ which feels like that it it's the part of the official site

 ## Installation